katja-roehlig/katja-roehlig/README.md

-### Hi there :sunglasses:
+### Hey there :sunglasses:

+- I´m bootcamping now :muscle:.

-- I´m just studying to become a frontend developer :sunflower:
+  That means I´m studying a lot to become a frontend developer.

-- I :heart:
+- I like
-  cats :cat2: :smiley_cat: :smirk_cat: and
+    - cats :cat2: :smiley_cat: :smirk_cat:
-  coffee :coffee:.
+    - coffee :coffee:.
+    - dancing :dancer:and
-- I´m a dancer :dancer:and an artist :art:.
+    - art :art:.

 <!--
 **katja-roehlig/katja-roehlig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.